 Can I Still Eat Bananas while on the Low FODMAP Diet?

-Yes you can, however portion size and ripeness will be important factors during the strict elimination phase of the diet.
+Yes you can, however portion size and ripeness will be important factors during the strict low FODMAP phase of the diet.
 Try testing your tolerance level to 1 medium (100g) firm common banana and see how you go.
 In theory, this serving size and ripeness level are low FODMAP and should not trigger symptoms (2).
 Avoid consuming more than 30g of ripe banana while you are gaining good symptom control (2).
 In the reintroduction phase of the diet you can test your tolerance to larger serves of ripe banana.

 When it comes to sugar bananas, Monash data suggests that 1 medium (112g) firm sugar banana is low FODMAP (2), and this would be a good place to start testing your tolerance levels.